 One additional natural hair care category at Chagrin Valley is beard oil.
 But I can't help you with this one!
 My son, however, did try one of these oils and loved it.
 These work wonders for pesky, flaky skin, a common problem with beards.

 But natural hair care is just one part of Chagrin Valley.
-Their natural skin care products continue to be some of my favorites.
+Their natural skin care products are also some of my favorites.
 Because I have mature, dry skin, I use Buttercream Face Wash for cleansing and Adzuki Micrograin Facial Scrub for exfoliating.
 But just like Chagrin Valley shampoo bars, their soaps are formulated for a variety of skin types too.
 So you might also want to experiment with these.

 For moisturizing, I like Whipped Squalane Face & Eye Mousse, which is both versatile and effective.
 But, again, you have many other moisturizers to choose from.
 I've even used one of the body balms on my face, especially in winter.
 I found that it added an extra layer of protection against cold, dry air.

 Beards and no beards

 In addition to beard oil, mentioned above, chagrinvalleysoapandsalve also sells shaving soap, after shave balm and hand-turned, wooden shaving brushes made by the proprietor's husband.

 Chagrin Valley's enticing line of moisturizers are among the most effective I've tried.
 In addition to soaps for different skin types, they have a wonderful selection of oils, lotion bars, body butters, body balms and body lotion candles.
 Two of my favorites are Vanilla Bean Whipped Shea and, believe it or not, Baby Me!Baby Body Balm.
 I use the Hemp Mango Mint Lotion Bar when I travel because it fits nicely in my purse—instant relief for dry hands.
 But lotion bars work well as hair pomade and foot balm too.